Huhngoku/ADVOCATE/doc/trace/recording.md

 It has to be included before any other code.
 It is also necessary to import the `runtime`,`io/ioutil` and `os` libraries.
 Warning: Many auto complete tools import the `std/runtime` instead of the `runtime` library.
 With this, the recording will not work.

 We now run the program like normal (with the created `./go` program in `go-patch/bin`).
 The trace file will be automatically created as soon as the program execution finishes.
-It will be created as `dedego.log`.
+It will be created as `trace.log`.

 ## Known problems